top of page

 What are the two basic types of nitrogen-fixing bacteria?

-Writer's picture: Isabella BrownIsabella Brown
+Writer: Isabella BrownIsabella Brown

 Two basic types of nitrogen-fixing bacteria